Stop treating your holiday like a data entry job

 When it comes to figuring out what to do, you do not need to bounce back and forth between a spreadsheet and a browser. ryokko lets you use Google Maps directly within the app.
 You can look up locations, see how far apart things are, and add items straight to your planned schedule.

-Take your itinerary anywhere
+Take your travel itinerary anywhere

 A spreadsheet is terrible to read on your phone when you are standing in a busy airport or walking down a street with bad reception. ryokko lets you export your finished itinerary as a clean PDF, or you can print a hard copy to keep in your bag.